pirog/kalabox-ui/README.md

 **Use Your Tools, Faster**

-Bassed on [Docker](http://docker.io) so devs with custom virtual environments can easily adapt their tools to Kalabox.
+Based on [Docker](http://docker.io) so devs with custom virtual environments can easily adapt their tools to Kalabox.
 Deploy your tools to everyone and enjoy the blazing-fast performance, configurability and portability of containers!

 **Cross Platform**